ejminguez/textractor/README.md

 # textractor

-### an api that scans an image and extracts the text using AWS textract and saves it into dynamoDB
+An api that scans an image and extracts the text using AWS textract and saves it into dynamoDB.

 ### Tech Stack: